christophercorallo/christophercorallo/README.md

 # Hello there 👋

-My name is Chris, I'm from Toronto 🇨🇦, and I am a recent University of Waterloo engineering graduate 👨‍🎓!
-I am interested in all things data and would like to be a data engineer!
+My name is Chris, I'm from Toronto 🇨🇦, I am a recent University of Waterloo engineering graduate 👨‍🎓, and I would like to be a data engineer!
 - 🔭 I’m currently working on my Play-by-Play Data Analysis project using Spark, AWS, Docker, and Python.
 - 📖 I'm currently reading the Fundamentals of Data Engineering by Joe Reis & Matt Housley.
 - ⚡ When I'm not working you can find me either playing hockey 🏒, playing soccer ⚽, reading books 📚, or working out🏋️!